GetFirefly/firefly/README.md

 First, you will need to install [rustup](https://rustup.rs/).
 Follow the instructions at that link.

-Once you have installed `rustup`, you will need to install the nightly version of Rust from 2020-03-10.
-A nightly version is currently required due to our dependency on `wasm-bindgen` when targeting WebAssembly and `AllocRef` for memory allocation:
+Once you have installed `rustup`, you will need to install the nightly version of Rust (currently our CI builds against the 2020-03-10 nightly).
+We require nightly due to a large number of nightly features we use, as well as some dependencies for the WebAssembly targets that we make use of.

+    # to use the latest nightly
+    rustup default nightly

-    rustup default nightly-2020-03-10 # install nightly toolchain from 2020-03-10 to match CI
+    # or, in case of issues, install the 2020-03-10 nightly to match our CI
+    rustup default nightly-2020-03-10

 You may also want to install the following tools for editor support (`rustfmt` will be required on all pull requests!):

-    rustup component add rustfmt clippy
+    rustup component add rls rustfmt clippy

 Next, you will need to install the `wasm32` targets for the toolchain:

-    rustup target add wasm32-unknown-unknown --toolchain nightly-2020-03-10
+    rustup target add wasm32-unknown-unknown --toolchain <name of nightly you chose in the previous step>

 You will also need to install the `wasm-bindgen** command-line tools:

+    cargo install wasm-bindgen-cli

+    # if you did not set the nightly toolchain as your default, you need this instead:
-    cargo +nightly-2020-03-10 install wasm-bindgen-cli
+    cargo +nightly install wasm-bindgen-cli

 Finally we will need `wasm-pack`.
 It is needed to build the examples and get up and running.
 Follow their installation instructions from [the wasm-pack repository](https://github.com/rustwasm/wasm-pack).

 #### LLVM

-##### Using prebuilt tarballs

-LLVM takes a long time to compile (~2 hours) and a lot of space (~29G), so if you can, we recommend using the prebuilt tarballs.
+LLVM (with our modifications) is used by Lumen's code generation backend.
+It is needed to build the compiler.
+Typically, you'd need to build this yourself, which we have instructions for below; but we also provide prebuilt distributions that have everything needed.

+##### Installing Prebuilt Distributions (Recommended)

 ###### Linux

+The instructions below reference `$XDG_DATA_HOME` as an environment variable, it is recommended to export XDG variables in general, but if you have not, just replace the usages of `$XDG_DATA_HOME` below with `$HOME/.local/share`, which is the usual default for this XDG variable.

-    mkdir -p ~/.local/share/llvm
+    mkdir -p $XDG_DATA_HOME/llvm/lumen
-    cd ~/.local/share/llvm
+    cd $XDG_DATA_HOME/llvm/lumen
     wget https://github.com/lumen/llvm-project/releases/download/lumen-10.0.0-dev_2020-03-08/clang+llvm-10.0.0-x86_64-linux-gnu.tar.gz
-    tar xvfz clang+llvm-10.0.0-x86_64-linux-gnu.tar.gz
+    tar -xz --strip-components 1 -f clang+llvm-10.0.0-x86_64-linux-gnu.tar.gz
     rm clang+llvm-10.0.0-x86_64-linux-gnu.tar.gz
-    mv clang+llvm-10.0.0-x86_64-linux-gnu lumen
     cd -

 ###### MacOS

-    mkdir -p ~/.local/share/llvm
+    mkdir -p $XDG_DATA_HOME/llvm
-    cd ~/.local/share/llvm
+    cd $XDG_DATA_HOME/llvm/lumen
     wget https://github.com/lumen/llvm-project/releases/download/lumen-10.0.0-dev_2020-03-08/clang+llvm-10.0.0-x86_64-apple-darwin19.3.0.tar.gz
-    tar xvfz clang+llvm-10.0.0-x86_64-apple-darwin19.3.0.tar.gz
+    tar -xzf clang+llvm-10.0.0-x86_64-apple-darwin19.3.0.tar.gz
     rm clang+llvm-10.0.0-x86_64-apple-darwin19.3.0.tar.gz
     mv clang+llvm-10.0.0-x86_64-apple-darwin19.3.0 lumen
     cd -

-###### Other Operating Systems
+###### Other

-You'll need to build from scratch using the below instructions.
+We don't yet provide prebuilt packages for other operating systems, you'll need to build from source following the directions below.

-##### Building from scratch
+##### Building From Source

-Now that Rust is setup and ready to go, you will also need LLVM for building the compiler.

-LLVM requires Cmake, a C/C++ compiler (i.e. GCC/Clang), and Python.
-It is also highly recommended that you also install [Ninja](https://ninja-build.org/) and [CCache](https://ccache.dev) to make the build significantly faster.
+LLVM requires CMake, a C/C++ compiler, and Python.
+It is highly recommended that you also install [Ninja](https://ninja-build.org/) and [CCache](https://ccache.dev) to make the build significantly faster, especially on subsequent rebuilds.
 You can find all of these dependencies in your system package manager, including Homebrew on macOS.

-To install LLVM:
+We have the build more or less fully automated, just three simple steps:

     git clone https://github.com/lumen/llvm-project
     cd llvm-project
     make llvm

-This will install LLVM to ~/.local/share/llvm/lumen, and assumes that Ninja and CCache are installed, you can customize the `llvm` target in the `Makefile` to use `make` instead by removing `-G Ninja` from the invocation of `cmake`, likewise you can change the setting to use CCache by removing that option as well.
+This will install LLVM to `$XDG_DATA_HOME/llvm/lumen`, or `$HOME/.local/share/llvm/lumen`, if `$XDG_DATA_HOME` is not set.
+It assumes that Ninja and CCache are installed, but you can customize the `llvm` target in the `Makefile` to use `make` instead by removing `-G Ninja` from the invocation of `cmake`, likewise you can change the setting to use CCache by removing that option as well.